TokenButler: Token Importance is Predictable: Related Work

 As presented in Table \ref{tab:related_work_table}, there have been significant efforts towards \textit{co-designing} metrics with methods of token sparsity.
-The simplest methods are \textit{purely static strategies}, StreamingLLM~\cite{xiaoefficientstreamllm} relies on \textit{recency} as a metric of token importance, with a sliding-window attention to fix a KV-Cache budget.
-More recently, methods like $H_2O$~\cite{zhang2023h2o} and SnapKV~\cite{li2024snapkv} avoid na\"ive sparsification of tokens, and instead rely on attention scores to permanently evict low-importance tokens.
-This can be a major limitation when tasks require synthesizing or reasoning over information distributed across the context~\cite{vodrahalli2024michelangelolongcontextevaluations}, as a token important later in the decoding stage may be evicted due to low KV-Budget.
-To alleviate this issue, \textit{Adaptive Dynamic Strategies} such as Quest~\cite{tang2024quest} preserve all tokens, and dynamically decide which subset of tokens to fetch for a given query.
+The simplest methods are \textit{purely static strategies}, StreamingLLM~\citep{xiaoefficientstreamllm} relies on \textit{recency} as a metric of token importance, with a sliding-local-window plus initial anchor tokens attention to fix a KV-Cache budget.
+More recently, methods like $H_2O$~\citep{zhang2023h2o} and SnapKV~\citep{li2024snapkv} avoid na\"ive sparsification of tokens, and instead rely on attention scores to permanently evict low-importance tokens.
+This can be a major limitation when tasks require synthesizing or reasoning over information distributed across the context~\citep{vodrahalli2024michelangelolongcontextevaluations}, as a token that becomes important later in the decoding stage may be evicted due to its low importance at the current step and low KV-Budget.
+Furthermore, these methods typically rely on accumulating attention scores over a sliding window to determine long-term importance.
+This accumulation is inherently biased towards tokens that are frequently attended to in the short term (high frequency), potentially penalizing 'rare-event' tokens that are crucial for answering specific future queries but possess low aggregate attention scores (high utility, low frequency).
+To alleviate this issue, \textit{Adaptive Dynamic Strategies} such as Quest~\citep{tang2024quest} preserve all tokens, and dynamically decide which subset of tokens to fetch for a given query.
 Instead of calculating full attention scores to ensure the most important tokens are fetched (which can be prohibitively expensive), Quest relies on paging, preserving all tokens in paged memory, and selectively fetches important pages.
-Thus, they have to take the dot product of query with min-max token values within a page, and fetch pages of tokens.
-Essentially preserving tokens at the cost of granularity.
-This reduces memory bandwidth but does not optimize memory footprint, further, its sparsity is limited to the granularity of pages.
+To determine page importance, the dot product of query with min-max token values within a page is used as a proxy.
+This reduces memory bandwidth but does not optimize memory footprint.
+Furthermore, its sparsity is limited to the granularity of pages limiting its effectiveness in more challenging co-referential tasks as we will show.
+TokenSelect~\citep{wu2024tokenselect} also preserves all tokens and selects the important ones based on the dot product between queries and keys but it intelligently avoids doing that with every query based on the cosine similarity between different queries.
+However, this method incurs a high overhead due to the need of performing dot products with a high dimension.